Why Most Startup Products Never Become Real Businesses

 Introduction

-Most startups are currently under pressure to “add AI” to their product.
+Most startups today feel some level of pressure to “add AI” to their product.

-As a result, many teams start looking for places where AI could be inserted into the product.
+Because of that, many teams begin searching for places where AI can simply be inserted into the existing product experience.

-From our experience working with startups, this is usually the wrong starting point.
+From what we’ve seen working with startups, that’s usually the wrong starting point.

-Because AI introduces a new layer of complexity into product development:
+Once AI becomes part of a product, it introduces an entirely new layer of complexity into development:

 • unpredictable outputs